Five Ten Freerider - Women's Review

 Our Analysis and Test Results

 No bells and whistles here!
-The Freeriders are a basic model for folks who need some extra grip for riding and everyday shenanigans (hiking, Parkour!)
+The Freerider is a basic model for folks who need some extra grip for riding and everyday shenanigans (hiking, Parkour!).

-Like the other Five Ten Shoes, the Freeriders feature a version of Stealth rubber, in this case, S1.
+Like the other Five Ten shoes, the Freerider features S1 Stealth rubber.
 The tread is a dot pattern, but the dot pattern stops around the edge of the sole.
-Though Stealth is sticky, the rubber/lug pattern combos found on the Five Ten FreeRider Pro and Freerider Impact provide better grip.
-The Freerider dot pattern is a bit shallow compared to its better-performing cousins.
-If you are looking for a shoe with a great grip at this price point, we recommend Ride Concepts Livewire as an alternative, as they offer much more quality at a similar price.
+Though Stealth rubber is sticky, the rubber/lug pattern combos found on other Five Ten models provide better grip.
+The Freerider's dot pattern is a bit shallow compared to its better-performing cousins.
+If you are looking for a shoe with a great grip at this price point, we recommend exploring our other reviews for shoes at a comparable price point who scored higher in our testing.

 Comfort and Protection

-We found the Freeriders to be fairly comfy if you size them correctly.
-Five Ten's sizing seems to be a bit inconsistent, so if you decide to buy any of their shoes, we recommend you try them on first if you can.
-As we mentioned, these shoes aren't loaded with extras like ankle protection or an elastic cord to keep your laces out of the way.
-The best buy award-winning Ride Concepts Livewire offers tons of protection and an elastic lace keeper at the same price point.
+We found the Freerider to be fairly comfy when you size them correctly.
+Five Ten's sizing seems to be a bit inconsistent, so we recommend you try them on first, if you can.
+As we mentioned, these shoes aren't loaded with extras like ankle protection or a lace retainer.
+Other models we tested offer tons of protection and an elastic lace keeper at the same price point.

 Rigidity and Power Transfer

-The Five Ten Freeriders do have a great balance of rigidity and flexibility, making the pedal easy to feel underfoot.
+The Five Ten Freerider has a great balance of rigidity and flexibility, making the pedal easy to feel underfoot.
 We also felt like we were able to efficiently transfer power from our foot to the pedal with ease, and our feet never slipped off.

 The uppers are suede and mesh, making these shoes the most breathable compared to the synthetic material that most shoes tried.
 To have this kind of breathability, you lose a lot of protection.
 So if you know you will not need much protection for the style of riding you do, these may be the shoes for you.